-The project (Onto-Spread-Ed) is a front end for a number of tables which are related to one another.
+The project (Onto-Spread-Ed) enables access to a number of tables which are related to one another.
 The idea is to make it easier for researchers to input data (by automating some repetitive actions) and making the visualisation of relationships within the data more accessible.
 We are not done yet, the best is still to come.

 - Using the GraphViz web assembly project to show relationships in the data on the html canvas.